 This unit of study develops an understanding and exploration of music with reference to cultural, aesthetic, political and social dimensions.
-Students develop an appreciation of the cultural place and role of music through lectures, listening exercises and discussion forums.
+Students develop an appreciation of the cultural place and role of music through workshops, listening exercises and research activities forums.

 Students enrolled in course code ABAB and LBLA must complete at least 24 credit points (equivalent to 2 units) of an Arts Major before undertaking any Level 3 units.